Consider your subjects

 You have a responsibility to vulnerable audiences too.

-Your film may touch a very raw nerve for some people - perhaps because it tells the story of an experience they have recently gone through, or went through a long time ago.
+Your film may also touch a very raw nerve for some audience members, perhaps because it tells the story of an experience they have recently gone through, or went through a long time ago.
 What have you put in place to help and guide people?

 Wanda Bershen wrote on the subject for Documentary Magazine, a publication of the International Documentary Association.